Subscribe

 # bypassing input filters entirely.

 Craft documents that are semantically similar to target queries, ensuring your poisoned content gets retrieved instead of legitimate documents.
+With enough keyword density and metadata weighting, poisoned docs can capture close to 100% of the top-k, fully redirecting retrieval away from legitimate sources.

 # Technique: embed target keywords